allisonk2277/passwords/docs/index.md

 * 100 bits of entropy would take 40,196,936,841 years to crack.
 * 128 bits of entropy (a standard size used in cryptography) would take 1e19 (10,000,000,000,000,000,000) years to crack.

-80 bits of entropy seems like a reasonable minimum number of bits to aim for; even if computing achieves a 1000x speedup over our model, it would still take about 38 years to crack an 80 bit secret which is infeasible for an attacker.
+80 bits of entropy seems like a reasonable minimum number of bits to aim for; even if advances in computing achieve a 1000x speedup over our threat model, it would still take about 38 years to crack an 80 bit secret.
+This seems like a good margin of safety (more entropy is certainly better, but this is the point at which you start to hit diminishing returns).

 ### Schemes that do not work